Alternate Identity Amnesia

 - The title character of Fangface has no memory of his human self, and even when he transforms back into his regular form again, he also has no memory of his werewolf self as well.

-- In the episode of Futurama, Bender becomes a Werecar, and has no memory of doing anything whenever he leaves this form.
+- In the Futurama episode "Curse of the Were-Car", Bender becomes a were-car and has no memory of doing anything whenever he leaves this form.

 - Mr. Bogus apparently suffered from this in the first act of the episode "Nightmare On Bogus Street".
 After Bogus became a werewolf from drinking a potion that he created, he puts Brattus in a stewpot, when he suddenly turns back into his regular form once again, confused about how Brattus got into a stewpot.
 When Brattus explains to him what happened, Bogus denies ever doing such a thing to his own cousin, until he turns back into a werewolf again.